alphagov/backdrop/README.md

 1. Navigate to the ```performance-platform``` directory and run ```./run_tests.sh```.
 This will create a new virtualenv, install all dependencies and run the tests.
 2. ```source venv/bin/activate``` to enable the virtualenv.

+##Testing single signon integration on dev

+- Clone the signonotron2 project https://github.com/alphagov/signonotron2
+- Use the rake tasks (`bundle exec rake -T` to list them) in order to create:
+    - A new application **copy the generated client id and secret into `backdrop/write/config/development.py`**
+    - Users with and without permissions to sign in to backdrop
+- Start backdrop_write and signon
+- Visit `www.dev.gov.uk:3039/_user/sign_in`